sharife/mantrabio/site/content/science/_index.md

     bioprocess capable of meeting the rigorous standards of product quality and quantity necessary for the clinic.
-From the company’s inception, we have invested significant resources to bring together novel and traditional biologics manufacturing technologies to produce exosomes reproducibly at a high purity.
+From the company’s inception, we have invested significant resources to bring together novel and traditional biologics manufacturing technologies to produce exosomes reproducibly, at a high purity.
 Our manufacturing process is scale-up compatible up to 2,000L.